brundonsmith/bagel/docs/docs/highlights.md

     ]
 }

-const myMarkup: ExpectedMarkup = renderNameplate(person)
+const myMarkup: ExpectedMarkup = renderProfile(person)
 ```

-Official Preact integration is available, but others can write integrations for
+Official Preact integration is available, but integrations can be written
-their rendering library of choice.
+for other rendering libraries.

 ## JavaScript interaction